MingchenXia/home/readme.md

 - [Libgen](http://gen.lib.rus.ec)

-> If you hate Elvasier or like free knowledge, please download books from these links.
+> If you hate Elsevier or like free knowledge, please download books from these links.

 - [Sci-hub](https://sci-hub.se)